Kaylin-NormanSlack/StormCore/README.md

 - Presentation layers never own game rules

 This structure allows systems to be swapped, extended, or removed without cascading changes.

----

-## What This Repo Is (and Is Not)

-### This repo **is**:
-- A reference architecture
-- A foundation for my own games and prototypes
-- An evolving experiment in clean game system design

-### This repo **is not**:
-- A polished framework
-- A tutorial
-- A beginner template
-- A promise of long-term API stability

-Expect rough edges.
-Expect change.

----

-## Current State

-StormCore is actively evolving as it is used to build small games and demos.

-Some systems may be incomplete, refactored frequently, or intentionally abstract.
-Stability is secondary to **learning, clarity, and iteration**.

----

-## Usage

-StormCore is primarily maintained for personal use.

-If you explore it:
-- Feel free to read and learn
-- Borrow ideas, not expectations
-- Treat it as a design reference rather than a dependency

----

-## License

-TBD — a license will be added once the structure stabilizes.

----

-## Closing Note

-StormCore represents how I think about games:
-as **systems of intent**, not piles of behavior.

-If you’re curious about *why* something is structured the way it is, that’s where the real value lives.